victor-wiki/SpeechCoding/README.md

 Coding by speech.

 This tool uses Microsoft.Speech to recognize speech and sends result to editor.
 You can load files to provide it the words for recognizing
 ,as well as define custom words.
-It also supports code template/snippet for different programing languages.
+It also supports code template/snippet for several programing languages.

 ## Prerequisites
 * [Microsoft Speech Platform - Runtime (x64)](https://www.microsoft.com/en-us/download/details.aspx?id=27225)